 6 d 1.8

-In the data type list, various data types can be combined into a list with several sub lists and different lengths.
+In the data type list, various data types can be combined into a list with several sub-lists and different lengths.
 Vectors, matrices, and data frames can then be stored in it.
-The individual objects in a list can be indexed using double square brackets [[ ]].
-(R Core Team, 2022a)
+The individual objects in a list can be indexed using double square brackets [[ ]] (R Core Team, 2022a).

 Self-Check Questions